HigherLevelDev/hldk/README.md

 ### Audio Transcription Setup

-The Higher Level Dev Kit includes support for audio transcription using the faster-whisper library.
+The Higher Level Dev Kit includes support for audio transcription (talk into the mic instead of typing) using the faster-whisper library.
 To set up the audio transcription feature, follow these steps:

 1. Make sure you have Python3 and pip installed on your system.
 If not, the installation script will attempt to install them for you.